satyamsingh5512/academic-folio/content/home/posts.md

 # This file represents a page section.
 headless: true

-# Make this page disappear from home page
+# Make this page appear on home page
-active: false
+active: true

 # Order that this section appears on the page.
 weight: 80

-title: Recent Posts
+title: Blog
-subtitle: ''
+subtitle: 'No blogs available right now - Coming soon!'

 content:
   # Page type to display.
 E.g. post, talk, publication...